 c) Evaluation of food additives shall also take into account known allergenicity and immunological responses.

-4.4 Information about the practical daily intake of the substance by several groups of human should be taken into account.
-It should be demonstrated that no group has a normal intake, which is higher than the accepted ADI.
+4.4 Information about the practical daily intake of the substance by several groups of humans should be taken into account.
+It should be demonstrated that no group has a normal intake that is higher than the accepted ADI.

 5. Quality (in processed products)